MohamedAymanHosny/Calculator/README.md

 ### HTML (`index.html`)

 The HTML file defines the structure of the calculator.
-Here are some key components:
+Key components include:

 - **Form and Display**:
     ```html